Amar te duele: Plot

 The story begins in a suburb of Mexico City with Ulises, whose father sells clothes in the market.
 He is accustomed to living humbly as he belongs to a low socioeconomic class, and could be considered a "naco".
 Ulises' environment is one of drugs, crime and graffiti, his great passion.
 One day, Ulises and his friends decide to go play Qzar, a laser-gun game.
 In the game, Ulises encounters Francisco, an upper-class boy, who is Renata's boyfriend.
 The "nacos" and the upper-class kids begin to fight after Francisco insults them.
 The fight ends in shoves and blows that only hurt Francisco's pride.

 Ulises' life takes an unexpected turn when he meets Renata, an upper-class girl, in the Santa Fe Mall.
 Renata is buying clothes with her friend and confidante "La Güera" and younger, alcoholic sister, Mariana; when she suddenly crosses seductive glances with Ulises through a shop window.
 Ulises feels strangely and deeply attracted to this girl and does not know why.
 Despite knowing the socioeconomic differences between them, he stalks Renata and her companions.
 Renata’s friend dares Renata to kiss Ulises.
 Ulises and Renata share a passionate kiss.
 After that, Ulises continues to stalk the girls in order to find out more about Renata.

 Ulises encounters Francisco again while following Renata.
 Francisco realizes that Ulises has been following Renata and orders his bodyguards to catch him.
 They both recall their first encounter in Qzar, causing Francisco to assault Ulises.
 Renata tries to stop the fight but before she can, Ulises manages to get away and escape from the mall.

 Ulises cannot stop thinking about Renata and seeks her out, knowing she always visits the mall.
 Ulises regains hope when he does, in fact, sees Renata again.
 This time, she is with her mother, so meeting her is more difficult.
 Ulises takes advantage of Renata’s mother’s carelessness to approach and talk to her.
 Renata gives her phone number to Ulises to arrange a future meeting.

 A few days later, Ulises calls Renata at her house, a very large and elegant residence, telling her to turn on her radio.
 It is revealed that he had called a radio program and dedicated a song to her.
 He goes on to invite Renata on a date.
 Renata accepts, and "La Güera" becomes her accomplice, keeping the relationship a secret and providing an excuse for Renata's outings.
 The date takes place in the same place they met, Santa Fe.
 Multiple clandestine dates follow until they become an item.
-The uncomfortable unbalance between the social classes of Ulises and Renata unleashes disagreements between Mariana and her upper-class friends against Ulises' "naco" friends.
+The uncomfortable imbalance between the social classes of Ulises and Renata unleashes disagreements between Mariana and her upper-class friends against Ulises' "naco" friends.
 Ulises and Renata are troubled by these events but decide to disregard them for the sake of continuing their relationship.